-All candidates must have had extensive work experience with a speech and language therapist or with clients with communication difficulties, both children and adults, and have a good understanding of the role of a speech and language therapist.
+All candidates must have had extensive work experience with a speech and language therapist or with clients with communication difficulties, both children and adults, and you must have a good understanding of the role of a speech and language therapist.

+You will need to demonstrate knowledge of the values of the NHS values NHS Constitution.
 Candidates from the UK will need a Disclosure and Barring Service (DBS) check, arranged through the University.
 All non-UK candidates need to provide a certificate of no criminal convictions – provided by their own police force before entering the UK.
 Candidates also complete a declaration of health and evidence is required of up-to-date hepatitis B and tuberculosis vaccinations.

 Multilingualism and Impairment Across the Lifespan